HTMS Sri Ayudhya: Construction and career

 When the Franco-Thai war broke out in late 1940, the navy assigned Sri Ayudhya and Thonburi to the First Squadron, tasked with patrolling the eastern waters against potential French attacks.
 On the night of 14 January, the group led by Thonburi set sail from Sattahip Naval Base to relieve Sri Ayudhya and its convoy, which had been stationed at the island of Ko Chang in Trat Province.
 They rendezvoused the following morning, and the Sri Ayudhya group returned to Sattahip.
 Two days later, at dawn on 17 January, Thonburi and other ships in the group were engaged by French naval forces in what became the Battle of Ko Chang.
 Sri Ayudhya was sent to assist in the battle, but only arrived in the afternoon after hostilities had ceased.
 However, some French reports erroneously noted that Sri Ayudhya was damaged by a torpedo during the battle.

+After the Battle of Ko Chang, Royal Thai Navy commander Rear Admiral Luang Sinthusongkhramchai have planned an attack on Hà Tiên as retaliation.
+The operation involved two squadrons of ships comprising six Trad-Class Torpedo Boats acting as minelayers, sloops Maeklong and Tachin as escorts with Sri Ayudhya as shore gunnery decoy and staging ground for Royal Thai Marines raiding parties who would disembarks when Sri Ayudhya docks at Hà Tiên's docks area after shore bombardments.
+The mission is being carried out on 26 January 1941.
+However, the ceasefire negotiations between Thailand and French Indochina with Japanese mediation ended the Franco-Thai War and the attack operation is never carried out by HTMS Sri Ayudhya.

 Sri Ayudhya did not see action after World War II, although it became regarded as the flagship of the navy.
 It served as a royal transport vessel for Kings Ananda Mahidol and Bhumibol Adulyadej during the final legs of their respective return trips from Switzerland in 1938 and 1950.